-The Tarzana Outpatient Youth Services program provides drug, alcohol, and mental health treatment to adolescents ranging in age from 13 to 22.
-The program serves adolescents from all SES groups, including those involved with the courts and Department of Child and Family Services.
-Each adolescent that the Interns treat has weekly individual therapy and participates in up to 7 groups each week.
-The Interns lead process and psycoeducational groups as well as a weekly Caseload group made up of their individual patients.
-Group topics range from evidence based practice groups such as Seeking Safety, to Anger Management, CBT, Stress Management, Men's & Women's Process Groups and Multi-Family Group.
-Interns may also consult with teachers, probation officers, counselors, and with family members and may participate in providing family therapy.
-Interns in the Youth track participate in other aspects of the Youth Program services such as the weekly Community meeting.
-Because the adolescents are seen after school, this program requires Interns to be on site until 8:00pm Monday through Friday.
+The Tarzana Outpatient Youth Services program provides substance use and mental health treatment to Youth ranging in age from 10 to19.
+The program serves adolescents from all socioeconomic groups, as well as those involved with the courts and Department of Child and Family Services.
+Youth referred fo mental health treatment can receive individual and possibly family sessions weekly, while others in the intensive outpatient drug treatment program may attend 1 individual session and 7 groups a week.
+This provides an opportunity for interns to develop their clinical skills with a wide variety of presenting problems and modalities.
+Interns have a caseload of around 10 clients and also lead various process and psychoeducational groups.
+Group topics span all areas and include Seeking Safety, Relapse Prevention, CBT, Men's & Women's Groups, and Multi-Family Groups.
+Interns also consult and engage with teachers, probation officers, counselors, and with family members and may provide family therapy.
+Collectively staff works as a close multidisciplinary team in a community-based model providing services to populations that are underserved.
+Interns in the Youth track are integrated into other aspects of the Youth Program such as attending the weekly Community meeting with all Yuth and staff.
+Because the adolescents are seen after school, this program requires Interns to be on site 12:00-8:30pm Monday through Friday.